 Therapeutic Drug Policy is a two-month longitudinal rotation with a concentrated one month rotation that involves gathering and organizing information in order to assist or directly identify ongoing drug-related problems, root cause analyses and formulary issues.
 This rotation entails evaluating and analyzing the medication-use system against current best practices to ensure optimal outcomes.
 The learning experience is devised to establish a working foundation for providing pharmaceutical care to patients and pharmaceutical information to healthcare professionals and the general public.
-The resident will participate in a drug class review, medication use evaluation, journal clubs, and will formulate a drug monograph.
+The resident will participate in a medication use evaluation and journal clubs and will formulate a drug monograph or a drug class review.
 The resident will also be required to participate and interact with select medical professionals and hospital committees including the Pharmacy and Therapeutic Committee.

 Throughout the residency year, the resident will also apply the principles of professional education with required presentations.
 The resident is required to present one Pharmacy Grand Rounds which is Florida approved continuing education for pharmacists, physicians, and nurses and a continuing education program for pharmacy technicians.
-The resident will also participate in RITEs (Resident Interactive Teaching Experiences) and present one (1) clinical cases and one (1) Journal Club presentation.
+The resident will also participate in RITEs and present one (1) clinical cases and one (1) Journal Club presentation.
 Presentations should be approximately 30 minutes in length allowing for 15 minutes of questions and discussions.
 As part of RITEs programing, the resident will also participate in a learning curriculum involving discussions and development of a teaching portfolio.
 In addition, the residents work together as a residency class to plan, coordinate, and carry out Pharmacy Week activities for the department.
-In addition, the resident is required to complete one service project of the resident’s choice per quarter.
-The intent of the activity is for the resident to contribute to the mission and core values of St. Vincent’s Medical Center.
+The resident is also required to complete one service project of the resident’s choice per quarter.
+The intent of the activity is for the resident to contribute to the mission and core values of St. Vincent’s HealthCare.

 Pharmacy Management is a longitudinal rotation with a concentrated one month rotation involving the management of the pharmacy department services in the hospital environment.
 The longitudinal experience is for four, two month rotations focusing on pharmacy administration, pharmacy education, quality management and drug-information/ clinical services.
 The resident participates with the pharmacy managers in all aspects of the department management.
 The resident will be introduced to basic principles of pharmacy financial management, human resource management, clinical performance measures, regulatory requirements and professional strategic planning.